-- Schools must check that the organisation is a registered charity. - A review of the organisation's website should be carried out, to check on processes in place for the recruitment, screening, and training (including safeguarding training) of volunteers. - Schools should request and retain a copy on file, the following documentation, to reassure themselves that the policies and procedures in place to keep children safe are robust: - The organisation's Safeguarding and Child Protection Policy, and confirmation that all employees and volunteers have read and understood it. - ➤ A letter of comfort which details the checks undertaken by the organisation in accordance with Keeping Children Safe in Education (2023).

-These checks must include: an identity check, an enhanced DBS check (including children's barred list) and where applicable, an overseas check where a certificate of good conduct has been obtained. - > Risk assessments for activities the children will be involved in. - Schools are a facilitator in the arrangement; they may identify children who meet the criteria outlined by the charity and advise parents/carers of the opportunity for their child to be allocated a holiday experience. - The school may support parents/carers to complete the necessary paperwork for their child, if there is a need, but it must be explained to the parent/carer that the holiday has not been organised by the school, and that no school staff will be attending/supporting the holiday as they would for a residential school trip.

-Please note: any holidays must be taken during the school holidays and not in term time.
+- Check that the organisation is a registered charity. - Review the organisation's website, to check on processes in place for the recruitment, screening, and training (including safeguarding training) of employees and volunteers. - Request from the holiday provider, and retain on file, copies of the following documentation, to reassure themselves that the policies and procedures in place to keep children safe are robust: - > The organisation's Safeguarding and Child Protection Policy, and confirmation that all employees and volunteers have read and understood it. - A letter of comfort which details the checks undertaken by the organisation in accordance with Keeping Children Safe in Education (2024).
+These checks must include: an identity check, an enhanced DBS check (including children's barred list), a Childcare Disqualification Check, and where applicable, an overseas check where a certificate of good conduct has been obtained. - Risk assessments for all activities the children will be involved in. - Schools are a facilitator in the arrangement; they may identify children who meet the criteria outlined by the charity and advise parents/carers of the opportunity for their child to be allocated a holiday experience. - The school may support parents/carers to complete the necessary paperwork for their child, if there is a need, but it must be explained to the parent/carer that the holiday has not been organised by the school, and that no school staff will be attending/supporting the holiday as they would for a residential school trip. - Any holidays taken by pupils of DDAT schools in accordance with these arrangements must be taken during the school holidays and not in term time.